cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

 1. Card Saving Area

-    - As explained under "Add a Flash Card", card saving area will keep the elements it has before and will have two extra buttons and with one change.
+    - As explained under "Add a Flashcard", card saving area will keep the elements it has before and will have two extra buttons and with one change.
     - The only change from the original area is input type area.
 It is now can not be changed and has the text of the type's name.
-    - You can save a card to a type while using the "Select a Flash Card" button also.
+    - You can save a card to a type while using the "Select a Flashcard" button also.

     #### Extra Buttons